Highly Qualified Teachers

 Smile for the Camera!

-In an effort to increase safety of transporting students to and from school and activities, the Bondurant-Farrar Community School District has a system of “bus-cams” to videotape student safety on buses.
+In an effort to increase the safety of transporting students to and from school and activities, the Bondurant-Farrar Community School District has a system of “bus-cams” to videotape student safety on buses.
 The videotaping is done randomly.
 This notice is to advise parents and students that it will be done on all buses throughout the school year.
 Parents and other interested parties on a “need-to-know” basis may view these videotapes through the Transportation Director.

 Release of Student Information